Hill-Luke/silly-things/shrq_radio/README.md

 # SHRQ Radio

 SHRQ Radio is a retro-style radio mix generator that combines DJ voiceovers with randomized music tracks, along with NPR and TPR news clips.
 It's designed for local use and outputs a single mixed MP3 file you can play as your own radio station.
+SHRQ is compatible with Mac, Linux, and Windows.
+However, most of the development has been on the Mac/Linux side so Windows is missing some features.

 ## Features